apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**5 teens shot after senior skip day event in Greenbelt**
+**Explosions injure three people at pro-Iran military base, Iraqi security official says**

-You can read more about it [here](https://www.fox5dc.com/news/5-teens-shot-after-senior-skip-day-event-in-prince-georges-county).
+You can read more about it [here](https://www.cnn.com/2024/04/19/middleeast/iraq-explosion-military-base-intl/index.html).

 ## Requirements
 - Python 3.8